Malaysanghvi17/maps-notification-forwarder/README.md

 2.  **Extracts** the vital information: the direction (e.g., "Turn right on Main St") and the distance/time.
 3.  **Creates** a brand new, clean, and simple notification containing this information.

-Because this new notification is a standard Android notification, almost any smartwatch's companion app (like Fitbit, Zepp, or Garmin Connect) can easily pick it up and push it to your wrist, just like a text message.
+Because this new notification is a standard Android notification, almost any smartwatch's companion app (like Samsung Galaxy Wearable, etc) can easily pick it up and push it to your wrist, just like a text message.

 ### Key Features